MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-point-to-site-rm-ps.md

 ## To add or remove a trusted root certificate

 Certificates are used to authenticate VPN clients for Point-to-Site VPNs.
 The following steps walk you through adding and removing root certificates.
 When you add a Base64-encoded X.509 (.cer) file to Azure, you are telling Azure to trust the root certificate that the file represents.

-You can do this in either PowerShell, or in the Azure portal.
+You can add or remove trusted root certificates by using PowerShell, or in the Azure portal.
+If you want to do this using the Azure portal, go to your **virtual network gateway > settings > Point-to-site configuration > Root certificates**.
 The steps below walk you through these tasks using PowerShell.
-If you want to do this using the Azure portal, go to your **virtual network gateway > settings > Point-to-site configuration > Root certificates**.

 ### Add a trusted root certificate